 As Mutual of Enumclaw started looking at this transformation, they knew they didn’t want to do what they had always done.
 They wanted a system which would self-document, provide visibility into what was going on, and requires less effort to maintain and support.
 This is where Epsagon fits into the vision.
 Epsagon uniquely fits into an area of visibility where it’s not intrusive to the development experience and provides value at all stages of the product life cycle.
 During initial development, Mutual of Enumclaw could see messages and logs for a specific processing path, even if it gets complex (for example, Lambda to SNS to SQS to Lambda).

-This allows developers to identify where unexpected events occurred in a chain, the input of AWS Lambda functions for a complex transaction and how to reproduce the issue when running a function on their local machine.
+This allows developers to identify where unexpected events occurred in a chain, and to reproduce the issue when running a function on their local machine.
 In production, they plan to use Epsagon’s tagging capabilities to allow either help desk or developers get visuals easily into specific customers’ problems, and work with the customer to get any issues resolved in a short time period (potentially even while on the call).
 Given where the cloud is and the specific challenges that come into place with micro-service architecture, visibility is crucial in the efforts to provide an insurance experience that can’t be found elsewhere.